 Patnaik further said these will work as feedstock for a variety of industries that could serve the increasing demands of petrochemical products in the country across sectors such as textiles, polymersm pharmaceuticals, speciality chemicals and others.

 Patnaik mentioned that in the meeting held on January 30, 2014 under the chairmanship of Union Minister for Petroleum and Natural Gas, the establishment of Naptha Cracker unit was planned and IOCL was advised to evolve a time bound plan for producing power from gas instead of naptha.

 Subsequently, Odisha Chief secretary in a letter to the Cabinet Secretary on May 2, 2015 had requested to intervene in the matter to impress upon IOCL to establish a Naptha Carcker unit, Patnaik said.

+Therefore, Patnaik said: "It is requested that IOCL may be asked to take up development of Naptha Cracker and downstream units on priority.
 It is also important that development of common infrastracture and utilities at the PCPIR, is taken up concurrently and necessary financial support from the Govenrment of India is extended for the success of the project."

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)